Eptor/Paranoia/README.md

 # Paranoia
 > Encryptor

-An encryptor for text and files (only files at the moment) written in python 3 using the cryptography library
+An encryptor for text and files (only files at the moment) written in python 3 using the cryptography module

-## Instalación
+## Install

 Cryptogrphy: